1983 European Super Cup

-The 1983 UEFA Super Cup was a two-legged match contested between the European Cup winners Hamburger SV, and the European Cup Winners' Cup champions Aberdeen.
+The 1983 UEFA Super Cup was a two-legged match contested between the 1982–83 European Cup winners Hamburger SV, and the 1982–83 European Cup Winners' Cup winners Aberdeen.

-The match was 0–0 in the first leg at the Volksparkstadion in Hamburg.
+The first leg at the Volksparkstadion in Hamburg finished 0–0.
 In the second leg at Pittodrie Stadium, Aberdeen added their second European trophy with a 2–0 victory over the West Germans with goals coming from Mark McGhee and Neil Simpson.
 Aberdeen became the first Scottish team to win the UEFA Super Cup.